616slayer616/spring-boot-postgres/README.md

 At first the PostgreSQL database has to be created manually

 1. Setup PostgreSQL
-    * Create a database user
+    * Create a database user named java and use java as password

         ----
           $ sudo -u postgres createuser -P -d java